Memorable Manitobans: James Wesley “Wes” Umphrey (1864-1948)

-He died in July 1948 and was buried in a family plot at Elmwood Cemetery.
+He died at Winnipeg on 30 July 1948 and was buried in a family plot in the Elmwood Cemetery.

 1901 Canada census [Wesley Humphrey], Automated Genealogy.

 “Manitoba pioneer J. Umphrey dies,” Winnipeg Tribune, July 1948.
 [Manitoba Legislative Library, Biographical scrapbook B10, page 28]